ghaliaalwerfalli/my_first_repo/README.md

 2) I know now how to initate a repo locally and then upload it on Github.
 3) I know now how to add a file to staging and then commit it. ex: first_file.txt containing "Hello"
 4) I know now how to edit "first_file.txt" by renaming it and add more text into.
-5) next, I'm going to create another txt file and commit it into the same repo.
+5) I know now how to create another txt file and commit it into the same repo.
-6) next, I'm going to learn about Branching/
+6) next, I'm going to learn about Branching